 However, most of these products and fad diets are neither successful nor sustainable, and their harsh, artificial composition can strip the body of essential nutrients resulting in a worse state of health.

 So far, I’d been nodding along to her article.
 She’s got her foot in the door, and it’s not too long before she moves on to the sale.
-According to Ms Clare, the secret to detoxing is drinking two types of herbal tea, and making this a lifestyle change instead of something you do for just a brief duration:
+According to Ms Clair, the secret to detoxing is drinking two types of herbal tea, and making this a lifestyle change instead of something you do for just a brief duration:

 In more serious health issues it is advisable to follow a targeted cleansing regime for a minimum of eight weeks, as this is the minimum time it takes for the liver to restore and cleanse deeper layers.
 By the end of that time most people find it easy to incorporate better choices into their daily lives for long-term health.

 The easiest way to support your body’s daily detoxification is to take a medicinal tea with bitter liver herbs before breakfast.
 Liquid plant medicine is perfect for detoxification since water has additional flushing benefits over and above the therapeutic ingredients of the tea.

 Follow this with a kidney cleansing medicinal tea mid-morning to complete the flush by removing the released water-soluble toxins.
 Golden rod, horsetail, birch leaves, nettle and raspberry are traditionally used to improve kidney function and help clear the body of water-soluble metabolic wastes and toxins, excess sodium, uric acid and inflammatory by-products.
 I call this combination your daily ‘internal shower’.